Hetappi Manga Kenkyūjo: Hetappi Manga Report

 The pedagogical part, Hetappi Manga Report (ヘタッピマンガレポート), is corrections of amateur boards.
 Akira Toriyama makes an analysis of works aspiring manga artists of all ages sent following the publication of chapters of Hetappi Manga Kenkyūjo in Fresh Jump.
 He corrects, advises and explains to the young writers how to improve their manga.
 Toriyama shows the good points, as well as the pitfalls to avoid.
 The author highlights the fact that a manga creator must necessarily always think to the reader's welfare in the layout, as well as the screenwriting's presentation, to not lose them.

 Bonus Part

 To conclude the volume, in the fourth part Bonus Part (おまけ編, Omake Hen), Toriyama tells the readers how to draw five Dr. Slump characters: Arale Norimaki, Gatchan, Senbei Norimaki, Kinoko Sarada, and Suppaman.
 This part is in fact a way to bring some additional tips for drawing character's faces.

-Trivia
+Publication

-In France, the publisher Glénat had the idea to add the Dragon Ball character Goku on the cover to increase the sale of the French version, which was released on October 22, 1997.
+Created by Akira Toriyama and Akira Sakuma, Hetappi Manga Kenkyūjo was published in Shueisha's shōnen manga magazine Fresh Jump from the October 1982 to the March 1984 issues.
+Shueisha collected its chapters in a single tankōbon volume, released on May 10, 1985.

-Hellsing author Kouta Hirano said that he learned how to be a manga artist from reading Hetappi Manga Kenkyūjo.
+A remake by Yusuke Murata, titled ヘタッピマンガ研究所R (Hetappi Manga Kenkyūjo R), was serialized in Weekly Shōnen Jump, on a monthly basis, from April 28, 2008, to May 17, 2010.
+It included interviews with manga artists Yoshihiro Togashi, Mizuki Kawashita, Yusei Matsui, and Mitsutoshi Shimabukuro.
+Shueisha published a collected volume on June 3, 2011.